 Groundwater has a critical role to play in the battle to eradicate poverty.
 Discounting glaciers and ice caps, groundwater makes up 99% of the available fresh water on the planet.
-Groundwater often provides a reliable and good quality source of water filtered and treated by the soil and rock.

-However because groundwater is stored within rock and sediments, it is also more difficult to access, understand and manage sustainably.
+However because groundwater is stored within rock and sediments, it is more difficult to access, understand and manage sustainably.
 A lack of expertise leads to poorly designed and constructed water points and environmental damage with the longer term results of non-functioning infrastructure and broken promises.